Victims and witnesses in the Lori Vallow Daybell trial

-Alex Cox, Tammy Daybell and Charles Vallow: Key players in the Lori Vallow trial
+Chad Daybell, Alex Cox and Charles Vallow: Key players in the Lori Vallow trial

-In a courtroom in Idaho, “doomsday cult mom” Lori Vallow is now on trial for the murders of her two youngest children and her lover’s wife.
+In a courtroom in Idaho, “doomsday cult mom” Lori Vallow was convicted of the murders of her two youngest children and her lover’s wife.

-The 49-year-old mother-of-three is charged with the murders of daughter Tylee Ryan, 16; and son Joshua “JJ” Vallow, 7; both of whom vanished without a trace in September 2019.
+The 49-year-old mother-of-three was found guilty of first-degree murder, conspiracy to commit first-degree murder and grand theft over the deaths of her daughter Tylee Ryan, 16, and son Joshua “JJ” Vallow, 7, in Ada County Court in Boise, Idaho, on Friday (12 May).

-Almost one year later – in June 2020 – their bodies were found buried on the grounds of her new husband Chad Daybell’s property in Idaho.
+The children’s bodies were found buried on the grounds of her new husband Chad Daybell’s property in Idaho almost a year after they went missing.

-Ms Vallow is also charged with the first-degree murder of Mr Daybell’s first wife, Tammy Daybell, who died suddenly in October 2019.
+Vallow was also found guilty of conspiracy to commit first-degree murder in the death of Mr Daybell’s first wife Tammy, 49.

-One month after her death, Ms Vallow and Mr Daybell married on a beach in Hawaii.
+One month after her death, Vallow and Mr Daybell married on a beach in Hawaii.

-It’s a bizarre and tragic case that has shocked the nation over the last few years – and which is now playing out in court for the first time as Ms Vallow stands trial in Boise, Idaho.
+It’s a bizarre and tragic case that has shocked the nation over the last few years – and which played out in court for the first time as Vallow stood trial.

 Mr Daybell will be tried separately at a later date after the judge severed the two cases weeks before the start of the trial.